“Hope on the Street” – an artist’s vital search for his roots

 blue-is-the-warmest-color-poster

-First love.
-Passionate love.
-The ultimate feeling if there is one.
+First love—passionate love—is the ultimate feeling, if there is one.
 Blue Is The Warmest Color is a story about the intense and life-defining experience of a first love.
-It’s a beautiful, highly sensual film.
-Directed by Abdellatif Kechiche, it was the winner of the Palme d’or in Cannes in 2013.
+It’s a beautiful, highly sensual film directed by Abdellatif Kechiche.
+In 2013, it won the Palme d’or at Cannes.

 12 Years a Slave: Feel The Weight Of History On Your Soul